mlip-cmu/s2023/assignments/project.md

 The focus of this assignment is to *operate* a recommendation service *in production*, which entails many concerns, including deployment, scaling, reliability, drift and feedback loops.

 The assignment has multiple milestones and a final project presentation.
-It has a total of 400 points.
+It has a total of 412 points.

 ## Overall mechanics and infrastructure

 **Teamwork:** You will work on this project in your assigned teams.
 As a team, you will use a shared GitHub repository and a virtual machine to coordinate your work.
 Please establish a way of communication and collaboration that works for your team -- for example, a Slack channel and a Trello board.
 Please agree on how you take clear notes at meetings that include agreed tasks and responsibilities.
 We expect that team members will have different backgrounds and different amounts of experience with machine learning and software engineering -- this is intentional.
 Use the first milestone to identify strength and weaknesses, fill missing gaps in background knowledge, and teach each other about tools and practices that are effective for this task.
 We do not expect that all team members contribute equally to each part of the project, but we expect that all team members make every effort to be a good team citizen (attend meetings, prepared and cooperative, respect for other team members, work on assigned and agreed tasks by agreed deadlines, reaching out to team members when delays are expected, etc).
-We will regularly check in about teamwork and perform *peer grading* to assess team citizenship of individual students after every milestone (see this [paper](http://www.rochester.edu/provost/assets/PDFs/futurefaculty/Turning%20Student%20Groups%20into%20Effective%20Teams.pdf) page 28-31 for procedure details and this [site](https://ckaestne.github.io/seai/F2022/assignments/peergrading.html) to preview impact on grades).
+We will regularly check in about teamwork with a mandatory survey and perform *peer grading* to assess team citizenship of individual students after every milestone (see this [paper](http://www.rochester.edu/provost/assets/PDFs/futurefaculty/Turning%20Student%20Groups%20into%20Effective%20Teams.pdf) page 28-31 for procedure details and this [site](https://ckaestne.github.io/seai/F2022/assignments/peergrading.html) to preview impact on grades).

 **Milestones:** For each milestone and the final presentation, there are separate deliverables, described below.
 The milestones are checkpoints to ensure that certain functionality has been delivered.
 Milestones are graded on a pass/fail scheme for the criteria listed with each milestone.
 Teams may submit work for milestones late or redo milestones with their team tokens as described in the [syllabus](https://github.com/ckaestne/seai/blob/F2022/README.md#course-syllabus-and-policies).